Dart gets help from mom with Kentucky Derby fit

 May 2, 2026 12:47 PM

-New York Giants quarterback takes in the Kentucky Derby with his family and makes his pick for the Run for the Roses.
+New York Giants quarterback Jaxson Dart takes in the Kentucky Derby with his family and makes his pick for the Run for the Roses.

 Latest Clips